-Gone are the days where social media is just for your friends to show off pictures of their vacation or their newborn baby.
-There are over 3 billion people using social media, and that number grows each year.
+Gone are the days when social media is just for your friends to show off pictures of their vacation or their newborn baby.
+Over 3 billion people are using social media, and that number grows each year.
 Don’t miss out on an opportunity to convert those people into your customers.

-Whether you’re posting on Twitter, Facebook, Instagram, YouTube, Snapchat, or LinkedIn, or a combination of all of them, posting great content is a great way to build your community.
+Whether posting on Twitter, Facebook, Instagram, YouTube, Snapchat, LinkedIn, or a combination, posting great content is a great way to build your community.
 Remember that your audience on Twitter is going to be different than LinkedIn, so your advertisements and posts should reflect that difference.
-And of course, don’t forget about including hashtags.
+And, of course, don’t forget about including hashtags.

 3. Take advantage of email marketing

 One of the best ways you can reach your customers is through email marketing.
-It’s important that you take this form of marketing seriously, as there are a lot of moving parts to consider.
+It’s important that you take this form of marketing seriously, as it top's the inboxes of prospective customers.

 For instance, don’t count out the power of a good subject line.
 In fact, 35 percent of recipients open emails based on the subject line.
-Your email newsletter strategies need to set you apart from the rest so your customers not only open the email you’re sending, but then also engage further by clicking through to your website.
+Your email newsletter needs to set you apart from the rest so your customers not only open the email you’re sending but also engage further by clicking through to your website.

-Make your content something that stands out, make your CTAs prominent and easy to click on, and your tone urgent (but not too urgent).
+Make your content something that stands out, make your CTAs prominent and easy to click on, and make your tone urgent (but not too urgent).
 These emails should be as personalized as possible and offer valuable promotions.
-If you need some help sending out the perfect message to your customers, invest in the right email marketing software to help you step up your email game.
+If you need help sending the perfect message to your customers, invest in the right solution like Unbounce or Mailchimp with free email credits to help you step up your email game.

 4. Utilize SEO

-Related: Learn more about the difference between SEO and SEM and why they’re both important to your marketing strategy.
+Tip: Learn more about the difference between SEO and SEM and why they are important to your marketing strategy.

-There are a lot of factors that go into SEO, from keywords to alt tags, page speed and responsiveness, headings and meta descriptions, no element should be overlooked.
+There are a lot of factors that go into SEO, from keywords to alt tags, page speed, load time, meta tags, RSS feed, keyword canonicalization, competitive analysis, and header formatting, no element should be overlooked.

 5. Invest in PPC Ads

-PPC ads (pay per click) are when you use internet advertising to bring in traffic to your website from search engines, like Google.
-Essentially, you pay a fixed price for every click your ad gets on the search engine results page, with a goal of the click converting.
+PPC ads (pay-per-click) are when you use internet advertising to bring traffic to your website from search engines like Google.
+Essentially, you pay a fixed price for every click your ad gets on the search engine results page, with the goal of maximum conversions.

-If you choose to use Google AdWords, there is no spending requirement, so you can set your price to as little as $5 a month or as grand as $5,000 a month.
-No matter your budget, make conversion and receiving the best ROI as possible at the forefront of your PPC goals..
+If you choose to use Google AdWords, there is no spending requirement, so that you can set your price to as little as $5 a month or as grand as $5,000 a month.
+No matter your budget, you need to aim for at least twice the amount of lead acquisition as your investment to receive the best ROI.
 Your ad, the offer, and the landing page the ad leads to must all work towards the same goal - converting customers.

 Tip: Check out the 4 ways to enhance your PPC system with artificial intelligence!

-Consider the keywords and keyword phrases that a user would search, target those within your ads, and then the search engine will help get your ad in front of your target market.
+Consider the keywords and phrases a user would search for, target those within your ads, and then the search engine will help get your ad in front of your target market.

 6. Create a Google My Business page